NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Distracting Feint.md

 Granted by [[Feats/Distracting Feint|Distracting Feint]]

-While a creature is [[Conditions/Off-Guard|Off-Guard]] by your Feint, it also takes a -2 circumstance penalty to Perception checks and Reflex saves.
+While you are off-guard by the origin's Feint, you also takes a -2 circumstance penalty to Perception checks and Reflex saves.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core*
-*OGL*
+*ORC*